-In this paper, we propose \framework, a novel one-shot federated domain generalization framework for semantic segmentation from synthetic to real domains, specifically tailored for autonomous driving scenarios.
-As is shown in Fig. \ref{fig:intro}, \framework consists of two stages: inconsistency-driven data augmentation and multi-client knowledge distillation.
+In this paper, we propose \framework, a novel one-shot federated domain generalization framework for semantic segmentation from synthetic to real domains.
+As shown in Fig. \ref{fig:intro}, our framework is designed for federated scenarios in which multiple clients (e.g., companies, research institutions, or repositories) independently train models on their respective local datasets.
+Each client retains its data privately and only sends model weights to a central server, rather than the raw data.
+Upon receiving the client models, the central server aggregates and leverages them, along with its own private dataset, referred to as the server dataset, to train a more generalized global model. \framework consists of two stages: inconsistency-driven data augmentation and multi-client knowledge distillation.
 In the distillation stage, \framework leverages knowledge distillation \cite{hinton2015distilling,liu2019structured,liu2019knowledge} to aggregate multiple client models into a global model without accessing any client data.
 Moreover, the global model is trained using a distillation dataset (server dataset) in a fully unsupervised manner, relying only on the pseudo labels provided by the client models on this dataset.
-Note that this dataset does not need any annotation, bringing flexibility and adaptability.
+Note that this dataset requires no annotation, providing flexibility and adaptability.
 In our scenario, we limit ourselves to synthetic data due to the synth-to-real domain gap challenge, but real-world data could be easily added.
 We adopt the state-of-the-art Mask2Former architecture \cite{cheng2022masked}, known for its robust performance in segmentation tasks, and assume each client provides models with this architecture.
-Following the aforementioned example of a company with facilities around the world, our approach mimics the situation where all the divisions are using the same state-of-the-art model to share weights.
+Following the aforementioned example of a company with facilities worldwide, our approach mimics a situation where all divisions use the same state-of-the-art model to share weights.
 To the best of our knowledge, this is the first federated domain generalization framework designed for synthetic-to-real semantic segmentation in autonomous driving.
 It is also the first to distill multiple Mask2Former models into a single global model without requiring ground-truth for the distillation data.
 Experiments on five real-world datasets, Cityscapes, BDD100K \cite{yu:2020BDD}, Mapillary \cite{neuhold:2017mapillary}, IDD \cite{varma2019idd}, and ACDC \cite{sakaridis2021acdc}, demonstrate that the distilled global model outperforms each client model individually and is only ~2 mIoU points behind a trained global model with simultaneous access to all the data.
 Marking a significant contribution in federated domain generalization for semantic segmentation of autonomous driving.
-In summary, our contributions are threefold: \begin{itemize} \item We propose a novel federated domain generalization framework for semantic segmentation from synthetic to real domains for autonomous driving. \item We introduce transformer-based Mask2Former models into the federated domain generalization setting, demonstrating their feasibility and advantages. \item We achieve consistent generalization performance of the global model on multiple real-world datasets without requiring any ground-truth. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize} \item We propose a novel federated learning framework for semantic segmentation from synthetic to real domains for autonomous driving. \item We introduce transformer-based Mask2Former models into the federated domain generalization setting, demonstrating their feasibility and advantages. \item We achieve consistent generalization performance of the global model on multiple real-world datasets without requiring any ground-truth. \end{itemize}